ssinuco/clojure-projects/README.md

 # clojure-projects

 Here are some projects coded by me to learn and practice Clojure.
 The list keeps growing.
+Any feedback is appreciated.

 - [Guess the number](https://github.com/ssinuco/clojure-guess-the-number/): useful for practice conditionals,
 - [Rock, paper and scissors](https://github.com/ssinuco/clojure-rock-paper-scissors): useful for practice clojure data structures.